bitlair/mqtt-siren/README.md

 Arduino code for NodeMCU.

-Simple schematic of the siren: http://i.imgur.com/wr5XCI7.jpg?1 (without amplifier)
+Simple schematic of the siren: http://i.imgur.com/wr5XCI7.jpg?1 (without amplifier).
+Hook up the IC inputs to the NodeMCU pins directly.
+Make sure to remove the buttons, and combine the two ground connections.